redhatstuart/Azure-Linux-Migration-Workshop/challenges/aps/APS-challenge4-Modernize_With_Containers_WebApps_Cosmos.md

    ![CosmosDB Password](../images/cosmos-db-password.jpg)

-   * Returning back to the virtual machine which you've migrated to Azure, export the data from your existing MongoDB to a JSON flat-file:  ```mongoexport --db nodejs-todo --collection todos --out todos.json```
+   * Returning back to the migrate-host virtual machine, export the data from your existing MongoDB to a JSON flat-file:  ```mongoexport --db nodejs-todo --collection todos --out todos.json```

 To perform the CosmosDB import, the password you will need to enter is provided to you in the connection string you just obtained and is underlined in the example above.
 In this particular example, the password is: <strong>Vx1iXovK6BmllcQ9jG9VdhjOGEaslXsuXCoBcE3tZP4W49FJuQbh8EP3wWVQx2L1QM9ggMGNgzWuLE0Qhd0Zmw==</strong>